-The Company's engagement with all stakeholders will be set out in detail in the Sustainability Report to be published annually via SGXNET and on the Company's website.
+The Company's engagement with all stakeholders, including to identify and engage with its key stakeholders, are set out in the Sustainability Report published annually via SGXNET and on the Company's website (Provisions 13.1 & 13.2).

 The Company takes its corporate social responsibility seriously and it is not involved in nor does it have any legal violation pertaining to labour, employment, consumer, insolvency, commercial, competition or environmental issues.